bartonlp/site-class/README.md

 As you can see in the 'headFile' example the $this can also be used as in $this->copyright.

-The other special file have similarities and have their own file variable:
+The other special files have similarities and have their own file variable:
 * 'bannerFile' : $pageBannerText
 * 'footerFile' : $pageFooterText

-As these special file are PHP files you can do anything else that you need to including database queries.
+As these special files are PHP files you can do anything else that you need to including database queries.

-I usually call these file 'head.i.php', 'banner.i.php' and 'footer.i.php' but you can name them anything you like.
+I usually call these files 'head.i.php', 'banner.i.php' and 'footer.i.php' but you can name them anything you like.
 In the .sitemap.php $siteinfo array just add the full path to the file.
 For example:
 ``` php
 $siteinfo = array('siteDomain' => "bartonphillips.com",